 Rooted in patriotism and a deep love for country, this project expresses our reverence for those who fought and died for our freedom.
 It was also a great educational opportunity for Boy Scout Troop #1279 as they learned survey and mapping techniques; and for our volunteers who worked under the guidance of professional gravestone restorers, learning how to clean and reset stones using best practices.

 These are examples of stones for veterans needing repair or replacement, as in the case of the stone on the right.
 The stone in the middle is actually five feet tall.
 It is broken and the bottom half is buried under the sod.

 Volunteers are an integral part of our restoration projects.

 Please contact us to learn how you or your group can volunteer or assist!

 Kelly Grimaldi: [email protected] or (518) 350-7679

 St. Patrick’s Cemetery is among many Catholic cemeteries that have served the Church for decades.
-Please be part of this project – a corporal work of mercy – and pay our veterans their due respect.
+Thank you to all of the organizations, community groups, volunteers and donors for your support of this project – a corporal work of mercy.
 None of our heroes should rest in graves that are not properly memorialized.

 U.S. News and World Report: DAR Donates $5K for NY Cemetery’s Veterans Memorial Project Sept.
 19, 2018